Saudi Arabia plans spending cuts to trim deficit amid virus

 The annual Saudi budget is watched closely because it offers one of the clearest indicators of whether the kingdom is on track with its Vision 2030 plans, Crown Prince Mohammed bin Salman’s blueprint to diversify the economy away from oil by building up tourism, entertainment and mega-projects like Neom, a futuristic city in the desert.

 Prince Mohammed said Tuesday that the kingdom is pressing ahead with its Vision 2030 projects and tapping the Public Investment Fund to pump billions into the economy and create jobs.
-Unemployment in the kingdom has exceeded 15% this year, according to the country’s statistic agency.
+Unemployment in the kingdom exceeded 15% this year, according to the country’s statistic agency.